What are Codes Canada publications?

 The NBC, NFC, NPC and NECB have been updated.

 The Model National Energy Code for Houses, last published in 1997, will no longer be published separately.
-Its provisions dealing with energy efficiency for housing and small buildings have been incorporated into a new section of Part 9 of the 2010 NBC and were published as interim changes in December 2012.
+Its provisions dealing with energy efficiency for housing and small buildings have been incorporated into a new section of Part 9 of the NBC, Section 9.36.

-With respect to the National Farm Building Code, last published in 1995, a Joint Task Group of the CCBFC and the Provincial/Territorial Policy Advisory Committee on Codes has been established to set the format, scope and timetable for updating the technical requirements.
+With respect to the National Farm Building Code, last published in 1995, a Joint Task Group of the CCBFC and the Provincial/Territorial Policy Advisory Committee on Codes will examine farm building requirements this code cycle (2020).
+The fire and structural requirements in the National Farm Building Code are increasingly in conflict with the latest edition the National Building Code.

-Have the intent statements been updated for the 2010 Codes?
-Are there any for the 2011 NECB?
+Have the intent statements been updated for the 2015 Codes?

 Answer to question 4:

-The intent statements pertaining to the 2010 Codes and the 2011 NECB are available, free of charge, on the NRC website at National Model Construction Codes and Guides/Provincial Codes.
+The intent statements pertaining to the 2015 Codes are available, free of charge on the Codes Canada website.
 The application statements for the 2010 Codes have not been updated as the CCBFC has discontinued their publication.

 Answer to question 5:

-Since the 2005 editions of the NBC, NFC and NPC, close to 800 technical changes have been incorporated in the 2010 editions to address technological advances and health and safety concerns.
-A summary of the major changes to these Codes is available on request.
+Since the 2010 editions of the NBC, NFC and NPC, nearly 600 technical changes have been incorporated in the 2015 editions to address technological advances, social policy and health and safety concerns.
+Examples of new areas can be found in the introduction of water use efficiency in the NPC and the expansion to six-story combustible construction in the NBC and NFC.
+A summary of the significant changes to these Codes is available on the Codes Canada website.

-Will revisions to the 2010 Codes/2011 NECB be published after they are released?
+Will revisions to Codes Canada publications be published after they are released?
 If so how do I get the revisions?

 Answer to question 6: